SylvainRoy/ttemacs/readme.md

 No documentation...
 Just check the file 'example.el'.
 It gives a pretty complete overview of the whole thing.

 It is probably better if you know 'some' elisp.
-YOu don't have to, though.
+You don't have to, though.

 Installing
 ==========

+You'll need emacs 24.x.
+(Could also work with emacs 23.x but it has not been tested.)

 Copy 'ttemacs.el' in your load-path and you're done for the install.

-Then, you probably want to check 'example.el' to have an example to start with.
-Eval the buffer of 'example.el' in Emacs (M-x eval-buffer) and you'll see the output in a new buffer.
+Then, you probably want to check 'example.el' to have an example to start with:

+ * start a Test Tool Server in mode echo (the scenario is completely empty) on 127.0.0.1:40000 in ERPLv2

+ * eval the buffer of 'example.el' in Emacs (M-x eval-buffer)

+The output should come in a new buffer.

 Test?
 =====